Family and Medical Leave Act of 1993: Scope of rights

+The 75-mile radius is measured using the shortest route using surface roads or waterways.

-Employees must give notice of 30 days to employers if birth or adoption is "foreseeable", and for serious health conditions if practicable.
+Employees must give employers 30 days' notice if birth or adoption is "foreseeable", and for serious health conditions if practicable.
 Treatments should be arranged "so as not to disrupt unduly the operations of the employer" according to medical advice.

-Along with the 30 day notice, there are also other requirements to be made when seeking the FMLA rights.
-If an employee wants to leave the first time using ones FMLA rights, the person must first claim the Family and Medical Leave Act.
-In the case that an employee were to leave again under the FMLA act, the same process must proceed.
+Along with the 30 days' notice, there are other requirements when seeking the FMLA rights.
+If an employee wants to leave the first time using their FMLA rights, they must first claim the Family and Medical Leave Act.
+In the case that an employee were to take FMLA leave again, the same process must proceed.

-With the release of employees, there is a certification as well.
-The absence of an employee due to the conditions he or she may have may require a certification as proof of the verification of absence.
-In order to certify the leave of an employee, the employer may ask for other requirements.
-An example of these requirements are requiring multiple medical opinions.
-All of these prerequisites are at the employer's expense.
-There are also certain rules that may apply to those who work at local education agencies.
+With the release of employees, there is also a certification.
+The absence of an employee due to the conditions they may have may require certification as proof of the verification of absence.
+To certify an employee's leave, the employer may ask for other requirements, such as multiple medical opinions.
+All these prerequisites are at the employer's expense.
+Certain additional rules may apply to employees of local education agencies.

 In most of the United States, employers and employees cannot refuse the application of the FMLA to FMLA-qualifying absences.
-However from Escriba v.
+But since Escriba v.
 Foster Poultry Farms, Inc., 743 F.3d 1236, 1244 (9th Cir.
-2014) in those states under the jurisdiction of the Ninth Circuit "[A]n employee can affirmatively decline to use FMLA leave, even if the underlying reason for seeking the leave would have invoked FMLA protection."
+2014), in those states under the jurisdiction of the Ninth Circuit, an "employee can affirmatively decline to use FMLA leave, even if the underlying reason for seeking the leave would have invoked FMLA protection."